Simply-Love/Simply-Love-SM5/README.md

 If you are having trouble installing StepMania or getting it to run on your computer, please refer to StepMania's [FAQ](http://www.stepmania.com/faq/).
 Additionally, you may find these links helpful for your given operating system:

   * **Windows** -  [This issue on GitHub](https://github.com/stepmania/stepmania-site/issues/64) provides links to the needed DirectX and VS2013 redistributable packages.
   * **macOS** - If you are unable to open the dmg installer with an error like "No mountable file systems", you'll need to [update your copy of macOS](https://github.com/stepmania/stepmania/issues/1726) for the time being.
-If you are encountering the "No NoteSkins found" error, [this GitHub comment](https://github.com/stepmania/stepmania/issues/1299#issuecomment-275114142) provides a means of resolving it on your computer until it is properly fixed upstream.
+If you are encountering the "No NoteSkins found" error, [this wiki page](https://github.com/dguzek/Simply-Love-SM5/wiki/Installing-StepMania-5.1-beta-on-macOS) provides a means of resolving it on your computer until it is properly fixed upstream.
   * **Linux** - It is more or less assumed that you will build your own executables if you are using Linux.
 StepMania's GitHub wiki provides both a [list of dependencies](https://github.com/stepmania/stepmania/wiki/Linux-Dependencies) and some [instructions on compiling](https://github.com/stepmania/stepmania/wiki/Compiling-StepMania).